 An omnivert often swings wildly from introversion to extraversion and back again.

 An Ambivert vs. Omnivert in the Workplace

 Research conducted by Adam Grant, a psychology professor at the University of Pennsylvania, shows out of all the personality types, ambiverts are the most likely to succeed in the business world, especially when it comes to sales.
 “Because they naturally engage in a flexible pattern of talking and listening, ambiverts are likely to express sufficient assertiveness and enthusiasm to persuade and close a sale but are more inclined to listen to customers’ interests and less vulnerable to appearing too excited or overconfident,” Grant explains.

-On the flip side, the study shows the characteristics of omniverts would be least beneficial in business.
+On the flip side, the study shows the characteristics of those who are not ambiverted—and instead omniverted—would be the least beneficial in business.
 Based on Grant’s findings, extreme introverts and extroverts were the least successful at generating sales revenue.
 When it comes to personality types and achieving optimal success in the workplace, the old saying, “Everything in moderation,” seems to apply.

 Key Differences Between an Ambivert vs. Omnivert

 The Top Signs of Ambiverts

 - Balance in the middle of the extrovert/introvert spectrum.

 - Lean into each moment, adapting and adjusting to what the situation best calls for.

 - Think, act, behave, and talk in a consistent way.